StolzeRe/EDA-muesli/README.md

 Extracting information from the order-delivery-process for a Muesli company

 ### Exploratory Data Analysis
-Objective: Business Understanding and extracting information from customer briefing
+Objective: Business understanding and extracting information from customer briefing
 Technical: Combine multiple data sources, perform Exploratory Data Analysis
 Mathematical: Calculate descriptive statistics
-Data: Google Drive EDA Project Folder

 ## Business case
 A Muesli distribution company wants to understand their delivery process.
 They want to develop KPIs to keep track of their business health in order to improve the service they offer to their customers.